liferay-search/liferay-docs/en/user/articles/10-managing-users/02-users-and-organizations/03-advanced-user-management.markdown

 Other user management systems (LDAP, for example) did not have the same restriction, which made importing users more difficult.
 Administrators first had to set the  above property to `true` before importing and hope that no screen names conflicted with site IDs.
-In @product-ver@, this property defaults to `true` and there's no danger of numeric screen names conflicting with site IDs:
+In @sharepoint-ver@, this property defaults to `true` and there's no danger of numeric screen names conflicting with site IDs:

     users.screen.name.allow.numeric=true